WizKey-spa/pontegg.io/README.md

 `Pontegg.io` tries to address most common use cases, when it comes short on functionality it is possible to extend it further with custom logic.

 - Each POST, PUT, DELETE operation emits Event (`ResourceCreatedEvent`, `ResourceDeletedEvent`, `ResourceUpdatedEvent`) which can be handled by custom listeners and further work on it.
-It can be used to send notifications, log events to audit log, etc.
+It can be used to send notifications, log events to audit log, etc. Events are emitted **after** resource is created, updated or deleted.

-- If endpoint needs some custom logic which result must be returned to the client, then it can be done by adding custom endpoint to the controller. (usual nest way)
+- If endpoint needs some custom logic which result must be returned to the client, then it can be done by adding custom endpoint to the controller (usual nest way).
+In this scenario you can still benefit using present methods to validate incoming data, sanitize, validate user access, etc.

 ## TODO